brencoder/study-aws-saa-c03/ch02_compute/README.md

     * Scope: `scope` combined with either `--availability-zone` or `--region`
     * Tenancy: `--instance-tenancy`
     * Platform: `--product-description`
+    * Whether to buy from Reserved Instance Marketplace: `--include-marketplace` or `--no-include-marketplace`
 2. Review the offerings (quotes) that are returned.
 3. Proceed with an offering.
 To do this, use the EC2 CLI's [purchase-reserved-instances-offerings](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-reserved-instances-offerings.html) operation
 4. As purchase prices fluctuate, AWS places a limit on the purchase price.
 The purchase proceeds only if the total cost does not exceed your quote.